 How to Syphon Gas?

 When it comes to siphoning gas, you can choose from three basic methods- by air pressure, using a pump, or mouth-siphoning.
+Knowing how to siphon gas with a hose is one of the most basic methods you can use to get the job done.

 How to Siphon Gas out of a Car by Using Air Pressure?